kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/array_with_assign_to_unwrapped/continue.md

 ✖ Identifier expected - start: 10, end: 19
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 10, end: 19 ✖ Identifier expected - start: 19, end: 21
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 10, end: 21

 ```